 be tested for all participants

-- Uncontrolled or active HBV infection: Patients with positive HBsAg and/or HBV
+- Uncontrolled or active hepatitis B virus (HBV) infection: Patients with positive

 Of note:

-Patients with negative HBsAg and positive HBV DNA observed during screening period will
+- Patients with negative HBsAg and positive HBV DNA observed during screening period

-be evaluated by a specialist for start of anti-viral treatment: study treatment could be
+will be evaluated by a specialist for start of anti-viral treatment: study treatment

-proposed if HBV DNA becomes negative and all the other study criteria are still met.
+could be proposed if HBV DNA becomes negative and all the other study criteria are

 Of note:

-Patients with antiviral therapy for HCV started before initiation of IMP and positive HCV
+- Patients with antiviral therapy for HCV started before initiation of IMP and

-antibodies are eligible.
-The antiviral therapy for HCV should continue throughout the
+positive HCV antibodies are eligible.
+The antiviral therapy for HCV should continue

-Patients with positive anti-HCV and undetectable HCV RNA without antiviral therapy for
+- Patients with positive anti-HCV and undetectable HCV RNA without antiviral therapy

 - Malabsorption syndrome or any condition that can significantly impact the absorption